h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Feb 21: One, possibly two, Russian Pr.22460 Rubin class FSB patrol ship hit by guided drone (possibly FP-1/2) deep in Sevastopol Harbour.
 Three Rubin class vessels had been berthed there for some time.

-Mar 3: Sanctioned Russian LNG tanker *Arctic Metagaz* (IMO: 9243148) hit by USVs east of Malta in Mediterranean.
-Crew abandoned ship as vessel burned.
+Mar 3: Sanctioned Russian LNG tanker *Arctic Metagaz* (IMO: 9243148) sunk by USVs east of Malta in Mediterranean.

+Mar 3: Large-scale Ukrainian drone srike on Novorossiysk damaged four Russian naval vessels: The Pr.11356M GRIGORVICH Class frigate *Admiral Essen*, Pr.66ME NATYA Class Seagoing Minesweeper *Valentin Pikul*, and the Pr.1124M GRISHA-III class ASW corvettes *Yeysk* and *Kasimov*.

+May 4: Ukrainian Navy USVs struck Russian forces on the *Syvash* gas platform in the northwest Black Sea.
+A Ka-27 HELIX helicopter was desroyed as it landed aboard the platform by an FPV drone.

 ...To be continued.